 Car wrecks are a fact of life in Atlanta.
 Almost every single day vehicles collide in parking lots, driveways, and out on the open road.
 Unfortunately, our city’s drivers are not the safest in the country, and it shows in the number of collisions that could have been avoided.
 These accidents cause countless injuries to innocent victims who must pay for expensive medical care and possibly miss work.

 None of this is acceptable.
 If you sustained injuries in a crash, contact our Atlanta car accident lawyer.

-At MG Law, our Atlanta car accident lawyers have negotiated favorable settlements for our clients, and we are able to help you today.
+At MG Law, our car wreck lawyers in Atlanta have negotiated favorable settlements for our clients, and we stand ready to assist you.
 With extensive experience successfully handling a wide range of motor vehicle accident claims, we know how to hold careless drivers and big insurance companies accountable.
 Contact our Atlanta law office for a free, no obligation review of your personal injury case.

 Car Accident Injuries

-Soft tissue injuries
+- Soft tissue injuries,

-Spinal cord injuries
+- Spinal cord injuries, and

-Life-threatening internal organ damage
+- Life-threatening internal organ damage.